jackgraddon/web-cowboyted/README.md

-# web-cowboyted
+# Cowboy Ted Brand Overhaul

-Redesigning Cowboy Ted's website using Wix
+Redesigning Cowboy Ted's website using Wix and updating his brand to feel modern and clean.